-- A. Show appreciation

-- B. Make eye contact and smile

-- C. Be conscious about time

-False

-- D. Share your name and department - E. Answer any questions or concerns - 8.
-Service Recovery is making something right after something goes wrong. - 9.
-Patients have a right to control who has access to their personal and private health information.
+3. Acknowledge A. Show appreciation 4.
+Introduction B. Make eye contact and smile 5.
+Duration C. Be conscious about time 6.
+Explanation D. Share your name and department 7.
+Thank you E. Answer any questions or concerns

+8. Service Recovery is making something right after something goes wrong.

+True False 9.
+Patients have a right to control who has access to their personal and private health
-True

-- 10. It is okay for employees and/or students to use tobacco products on the Hospital's campus. - 11.
+- information.
+True False - 10.
+It is okay for employees and/or students to use tobacco products on the Hospital's campus.
+True False - 11.
 What is the Fire Safety acronym utilized at HVCH? - 12.
 An important aspect of electrical safety is to turn equipment off before plugging or unplugging.
+True False